What do Tasmanian devils look like?

 Do they injure each other?

-Very occasionally, mostly when they are fighting over mates or during mating.
-They rarely injure each other when fighting over food.
+Devils injure each other very occasionally, mostly when they are fighting over mates or during mating.
+They rarely injure each other when fighting over food (only 6% of interactions over food lead to injuries).

 Most Tasmanian devils with injuries on the face are adult males.
 Many of these injuries have been gained at the end of a mating period when the female fights off the male.
 Some of these injuries are obtained when males are fighting other males for access to females.
-Very few injuries are caused by squabbles over food.
 Some wounds are from shards of bone cutting them as they crunch through it.

 Some devils have scars on the rump which are mainly caused when animals back into other animals to try and push them away from food.
-Basically it is safer to be bitten on the very heavily armoured, thick skinned rump than on the face.
-Similarly they get bitten after aggressive encounters where the loser turns and flees and the victor snaps at their rump.
-Scars on the neck usually indicate the animal is a female.
+It is safer to be bitten on the thick-skinned rump than on the face.
+Similarly, they get bitten after aggressive encounters where the loser turns and flees and the victor snaps at their rump.
+Scars on the nape of the neck usually indicate the animal is a female.
 The scars are caused by males holding the female to subdue them during mating.
+Males hold females by the nape and will drag them to dens for mating.
+As the breeding season approaches sexually mature females develop a fat pad under the nape to help protect them from injury.

 Do they have predators?

 In the past thylacines were no doubt predators of Tasmanian devils.
-Small Tasmanian devils, or imps, come out in the day; they are at risk from large birds of prey such as eagles, and very small imps are at risk at night from large owls and quolls.
-Almost certainly large Tasmanian devils will eat imps if they are hungry enough.
+Young Tasmanian devils, (or imps), are sometimes active during the day; and in doing so they are at risk from birds of prey such as eagles, and as very small imps if they become separated from, their mothers are at risk at night from large owls and quolls.
+Almost certainly large Tasmanian devils will eat imps if they encounter them.
 Imps can climb well and this possibly helps them to escape from large predatory Tasmanian devils.

 Why are some individuals wary and others confident?

-Like people or any other animal, Tasmanian devils vary immensely in personality traits.
+Like people or other animals, Tasmanian devils vary immensely in personality traits.
 They also vary in experience.
 Animals that have not been frightened or harmed will appear very confident.
 Animals that have been traumatised or hurt will be wary.
-Like many multiple litters, Tasmanian devils can have different fathers for the same litter, therefore personality traits can vary because of different fathers.
-Generally they are very wary and that’s why they are difficult to see.
+Tasmanian devils can have different fathers within the same litter, therefore personality traits can vary because of different genetic traits.
+As a general rule devils are very wary and that’s why they are difficult to see.

 Do they come out in the day?